myano/jenni/README.md

 From Pip:
 - *feedparser* - allows the optional rss.py and nws.py modules to work.
-- *BeautifulSoup* - allows better output from DuckDuckGo in search.py, image_me module and animate_me_module to work, and allow more in-depth results for .calc
+- *BeautifulSoup* - allows better output from DuckDuckGo in search.py and animate_me_module to work, and allow more in-depth results for .calc
 - *yelpapi* - allows you to use the food module

 Google Developer API Key
 ========================

-The YouTube module requires that you have a Google Developer API key in order to function.
+The YouTube and image_me modules require that you have a Google Developer API key in order to function.
 This key can be obtained by:

 1. Go to the Google Developer Console at: https://console.developers.google.com/
 2. Create or select a project.
 3. In the sidebar on the left, expand *APIs & auth*.
 Next, click *APIs*.
 In the list of APIs, find and ensure that the *YouTube Data API* is enabled.
 4. In the sidebar on the left, select *Credentials*.
 5. Create a new *Public API access* key and choose *Server Key*.
 Copy the created API Key into the *google_dev_apikey* option in your config.

+For the image_me module you will need to enable the "Custom Search" API (as you did with YouTube), and in the project settings ensure that "Image search" is enabled.

+For the image_me module you will also need a custom search engine (cx) key, which can be obtained by (thanks to http://stackoverflow.com/a/37084643 for the instructions):
+1. From the Google Custom Search homepage ( http://www.google.com/cse/ ), click Create a Custom Search Engine.
+2. Type a name and description for your search engine.
+3. Under Define your search engine, in the Sites to Search box, enter at least one valid URL (For now, just put www.anyurl.com to get past this screen.
+More on this later ).
+4. Select the CSE edition you want and accept the Terms of Service, then click Next.
+Select the layout option you want, and then click Next.
+5. Click any of the links under the Next steps section to navigate to your Control panel.
+6. In the left-hand menu, under Control Panel, click Basics.
+7. In the Search Preferences section, select Search the entire web but emphasize included sites.
+8. Click Save Changes.
+9. In the left-hand menu, under Control Panel, click Sites.
+10. Delete the site you entered during the initial setup process.

 Best Practices
 ==============